 "The installations were assembled on the surface of the stone," Liu explains.
 "As a result when the night falls, the blue halo slowly creates the visual experience space of the iceberg."

 "I thought it would be interesting to combine another landscape which was extremely opposite and different from here in geology, weather and scenery," says Liu.
 "So, I came up with this idea of a collage [of the two]."

 As can be seen in a video of the design and build process, Liu 3D scanned the garden's rocks.
-While he had worked with 3D scanners before, this was his first time using one in an exterior environment.
-To do this properly, he collaborated with Shenzhen Lexcent Technology Co.
+While she had worked with 3D scanners before, this was his first time using one in an exterior environment.
+To do this properly, she collaborated with Shenzhen Lexcent Technology Co.
 Ltd, who supplied the EinScan-Pro software and hardware.
 The 3D scanner itself is a trip, looking like a combination between a stapler and a piece of technology out of Star Trek, casting flickering light upon the rocks.

 After scanning select rocks, Liu's team created 3D models that served as the blueprint in sculpting semi-transparent PC blocks with a matte surface via CNC molding.
 Once the molds were finished, Liu fitted LED strips corresponding to specific perspectives of the iceberg, each angled at a different degree in order to generate varieties of light reflections on the surface of the rocks.

 While the installation alters the rocks' appearance, Liu doesn't call it an augmented reality because everything is physical.
 The effect produced by the blue LED lights and molds, however, create a trompe l'oeil effect that makes the luminescent installation seem almost virtual from afar, though its physical dimensions are more pronounced closer up.